samuraisam/pynamo/README.rst

 many DynamoDB tables, and at the time of writing that seems to take quite a while.

-If some tests fail, you may have to delete them from the AWS Console or another command line client by hand.
+If some tests fail, you may have to delete the tables from the AWS Console or another command line client by hand.